 Dan felt really fortunate to have been able to spend this time with great people in this remote and spectacular part of South America.
 Those of us in the office have suggested it is someone else’s turn to be Tour Leader next year as the stunning images have left us all yearning to head to the tower peaks of the Cordillera Huayhuash.

 Winter 2018 was all about snow for Anne.
 As a born and bred North Islander there is no denying she misses the warmth of the Bay of Plenty.
-She will not be moving back up north anytime soon as the mountains of the south are her backyard now, so she made a concerted effort this winter to get out there and embrace them even more than usual.
+She will not be moving back up north anytime so, so she made a concerted effort this winter to get out there and embrace the mountainous south even more than usual.

-It was with a ski pass for all the family and visions of becoming a ski bunny, that turned Anne her hand to skiing.
-However, after five days learning a new sport she concluded snowboarding whilst the kids are skiing isn’t an insurmountable problem anyway – it’s good to be different from the kids.
-Although she was seen hiring the kids snowboards and relishing the opportunity to be teacher rather than pupil.
+It was with a ski pass for all the family and visions of becoming a ski bunny, that saw Anne turn her hand to skiing.
+However, after five days learning a new sport, she concluded snowboarding whilst the kids are skiing isn’t an insurmountable problem anyway – it’s good to be different from the kids.

-Anne also headed for the hills with her trail running buddies and did some good day missions in Arthur’s Pass, there was definitely more hiking than running in the snow but with light backpacks a considerable amount of ground was made on each of the day missions.
+Anne also headed for the hills with her trail running buddies and did some good day missions in Arthur’s Pass, there was definitely more hiking than running in the snow but with light backpacks, a considerable amount of ground was made on each of the daily missions.

 Michelle ticked a few mountain missions off her trail running wish-list this winter, as well as making the most of the family’s new boat purchase!